liujingbreak/plink/src/internal/ng-app-builder/doc/upgrade-angular.md

     "@angular/platform-browser-dynamic": "^7.0.1"
   },
 ```
-> Beware `"webpack": "4.19.1"` Webpack version should be the same as angular-cli webpack dependency version (angular-cli/packages/angular_devkit/build_angular/package.json), not latest one.
+> ~~Beware `"webpack": "4.19.1"` Webpack version should be the same as angular-cli webpack dependency version (angular-cli/packages/angular_devkit/build_angular/package.json), not latest one.~~

+Copy node_modules/@angular-devkit/build-angular/package.json "dependencies" to our
+package.json file.

+> At runtime of `drcp init` node_modules/@angular-devkit/build-angular/node_modules will be deleted

 Update ts/server.ts `checkAngularVersion()`.